[7 Ways] How to Format a BitLocker Drive with/Without Recovery Key?

 When a drive is encrypted with BitLocker, formatting it isn’t as simple as usual.
 You might wonder can a BitLocker-locked drive be formatted?
 The answer depends entirely on one key factor — whether or not you have the BitLocker recovery key.

-However, suppose you’ve lost the recovery key.
+However, suppose you’ve lost the BitLocker recovery key.
 In that case, formatting is still possible through alternative methods such as using DiskPart, accessing BIOS settings, or performing a clean Windows installation to remove encryption before formatting.

 No matter your situation, this guide will show you how to safely format a BitLocker-encrypted drive without damaging your system.